HanneloreH/PROJECTHH/readme.txt

--- Notebook		: this folder contains all notes kept in the jupyter notebook --  Archive		: this folder contains archived notebook sheets
-   --- DATA-Getting as..: this file states how the assemblies were obtained
-   --- DATA-Getting Ra..: this file states how the fastq files were obtained
-   --- GIT-PROJECTHH..	: this file states how the github was made
-   --- PIPE Nextfl..	: this file states how the pipeline software (Nextflow) was installed
-   --- TOOLS-Chew..test.: this file states how the chewBBACA pipeline was tested with new data
-   --- TOOLS-Chew..tut..: this file states how chewBBACA was installed and tested following a tutorial
-   --- TOOLS install..  : this file states how software was installed and test (except chewBBACA)
-   --- General info..	: this file contains information from before starting the pipeline generation (outdated)
+-- Notebook		: this folder contains all notes kept in the jupyter notebook --  Archive		: this folder contains archived notebook sheets --  DATA-Getting as..: this file states how the assemblies were obtained --  DATA-Getting Ra..: this file states how the fastq files were obtained --  FINAL TESTS	: this file gives a summary of the final pipeline tests on the local computer --  GIT-PROJECTHH..	: this file states how the github was made --  HPC		: this file gives the preparations of running hte pipeline on the HPC supercomputer --  PIPE Nextfl..	: this file states how the pipeline software (Nextflow) was installed --  PLOT-minimum..	: this file states how the script for the minimum spanning tree was created in R --  TOOLS-Chew..test.: this file states how the chewBBACA pipeline was tested with new data --  TOOLS-Chew..tut..: this file states how chewBBACA was installed and tested following a tutorial --  TOOLS install..  : this file states how software was installed and test (except chewBBACA)
+REMARK: for notes on the pipeline itself please check Scripts/Pipeline/OUTB8-scheme.nf and Scripts/Pipeline/OUTB8-analysis.nf

 -- Scripts		: this folder contains all generated scripts/pipelines...
-   --  archive		: this folder contains archived scripts and information --  Input		: this folder contains small input files for testing (single/paired fastq & assemblies) --  Pipeline		: this folder contains the generated pipelines and R script --  tests4scripts	: this folder contains scripts that were used for testing
+   --  archive		: this folder contains archived scripts and information --  Input		: this folder contains small input files for testing (single/paired fastq & assemblies) --  Pipeline		: => => => this folder contains the generated pipelines and R script  <= <= <=
+   --  tests4scripts	: this folder contains scripts that were used for testing

--- Tests		: (! * !) this folder contains output of test-runs
+-- Tests		: (! * !) this folder contains input and output of test-runs
+   --  BAIT8-analysis-PE: "  *remark: BAIT8 = typo -> should have been OUTB8
+   --  BAIT8-analysis-SE: "  *remark: BAIT8 = typo -> should have been OUTB8
+   --  OUTB8-analysis-O.: "
+   --  OUTB8-analysis-X.: "
+   --  OUTB8-scheme-ex..: "
+   --  OUTB8-scheme-fa..: "
+   --  OUTB8-scheme-tx..: "

 -- Tools		: (! * !) this folder contains instructions, information, code or test files for specific tools (chewBBACA, kraken, medusa, megahit, prodigal, quast, spades)

 --- .gitignore		: this file contains all folders and files that were not uploaded to github
 ---  readme.txt		: readme-file